-WHEREAS, the United States is recognized as a global leader in aerospace safety, efficiency, and innovation; and
+WHEREAS, the United States is recognized as the global leader in aerospace safety, efficiency, and innovation; and

 WHEREAS, the aerospace industry is dependent upon a skilled workforce to maintain this exemplary level of quality; and

-WHEREAS, local leaders throughout the government and community in the Commonwealth recognize the importance of the aerospace industry to economic prosperity, national security, and citizen safety in the United States; and
+WHEREAS, local leaders throughout the government and community in the Commonwealth recognize the importance of the aerospace industry to the economic prosperity, national security, and citizen safety of the United States; and

-WHEREAS, women have been involved in aviation since its earliest days, from E. Lillian Todd, who became the first woman to design and build aircraft in 1906; to Harriet Quimby, who became the first American woman to earn a pilot’s license and to cross the English Channel in 1911; to Helen Richey, who became the first woman pilot for a U.S. commercial airline in 1934; to Astronaut Dr. Sally Ride, who became the first American woman in space in 1983; to Jeana Yeager, who co-piloted the first non-stop and non-refueled flight around the world of the Voyager in 1986; to Astronaut Eileen Collins, who became the first female Space Shuttle pilot in 1995, and the first female Shuttle commander in 1999; and
+WHEREAS, women have been involved in aviation since its earliest days, from E. Lillian Todd, who became the first woman to design and build aircraft in 1906; to Helen Richey, who became the first woman pilot for a U.S. commercial airline in 1934; to Astronaut Dr. Sally Ride who became the first American woman in space in 1983; to Jeana Yeager who copiloted the first non-stop and non-refueled flight around the world in 1986; to Astronaut Eileen Collins, who became the first female Space Shuttle pilot in 1995, and the first female Space Shuttle Commander in 1999; and

 WHEREAS, although the number of women involved in the aviation and aerospace industry has steadily increased, women are still underrepresented; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize October 5, 2019, as GIRLS IN AVIATION DAY in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE I, Ralph S. Northam, do hereby recognize September 25, 2021, as GIRLS IN AVIATION DAY in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.